neksa/Descriptor_Preprocessor/README.md

 - `pylint`, mostly following google style guide with some additional disabled clauses.

+To build sequence logo for final UI, take the descr.pkl from Descriptor_Calculator, and see build() in seq_logo.py.
+After that is done, run `./src/meme_suite/meme/src/ceqlogo -i ./gxggxg_descr.txt -m motif_name -o gxggxg_logo.eps` to generate the logo figure in .eps format.
+Finally, go to https://www.epsconverter.com/ to convert it into .png form with white background.
+Move to Descriptor_Calculator/src/ui/static with the appropriate filename (see IndividualFigure for that) to load it in.

  Todo:
  1. Add compilation instructions for `converge` and `meme-suite`.